3. Deploy vLLM inference service

 **Debugging tip**

-* Ensure internet connectivity from worker nodes
+* Ensure internet connectivity from worker Nodes.

-* Check Hugging Face token for gated models
+* Check Hugging Face token for gated models.

-Pods stuck in pending state:
+If Pods are stuck in a pending state, check the following:

-* Check GPU node availability: `kubectl get nodes -l node-role.kubernetes.io/worker=true`
+* Check GPU Node availability:

-* Verify resource requests don't exceed node capacity
+* Verify resource requests don't exceed Node capacity.

 </Note>

-## Step 5: Check service and ingress
+## Step 5: Check Service and Ingress

-Verify that the service and ingress are properly configured:
+Verify that the Service and Ingress are properly configured:

 ```bash theme={"system"}